mwaddoups/resourceable/README.md

 # Examples

-- [examples/quickstart.rs] - A quick example with in-memory database.
+- [](examples/quickstart.rs) - A quick example with in-memory database.
+- [](examples/sqlx-postgres) - A full example showing an implementation with SQLx.

 # TODO

 - Write some tests.
-- Add example using SQLx.